wavemaker/docs/learn/how-tos/building-pwa-app.md

 ### Deploying a New Version of the App

-**Understanding PWA**: When PWA is installed on a mobile device, the application's code, including JavaScript, CSS, and other artifacts, is stored in mobile file storage and served.
+**Understanding PWA**: When PWA is installed on a mobile device, the application's code, including JavaScript, CSS, and other artifacts, is stored and served from mobile file storage.
 Thus, it decreases the application startup time.

 **What happens when a new version is deployed**: WaveMaker build process configures the service worker manifest file to make this happen without having to do anything.
 When a new version of the web application is deployed on the cloud during the PWA startup, it performs the up-to-date check to verify if its cached contents are valid.
 If cached content is not valid, the new version of the deployed code is downloaded before starting the application.